Shizukanawa/KaeruBot/README.md

 # KaeruBot
-A Discord Bot made by an ametuer
+A Discord Bot written in C# with the help of DSharpPlus made by an ametuer

 A probably shitty written bot that is mostly used for me and GBF players that wants to track their stuff by adding it in themselves.